 A large portion of the University's Museum Collection is available to view as an online resource for public access and research.
-Click to button below to explore the collection.
+Click the button below to explore the collection.

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.